 | Homegrown loofah (one plant produces 10-15) | ~$5/year (seeds only) |

 One loofah plant can supply your kitchen for an entire year - and you can save seeds to grow more.
-Learn how in our complete growing guide.
+Grow free sponges from your garden with our complete guide.

 Making the Switch

 Ready to ditch plastic sponges?
-Here's how to transition smoothly:
+Here's how to transition smoothly.
+Check out the best loofahs for dishwashing to get started right.

 - Start with high-quality loofah - Dense, well-processed loofahs perform better